How to see the Great 8 in just 5 days

-After I quickly squashed the fear that comes with being centimetres away from an animal pop-culture has spent decades trying to make us dread I had a moment of jubilation – this was only day one of my search for Queensland’s Great 8 of marine life and I had already seen four of the famed creatures.
+After I quickly squashed the fear that comes with being centimetres away from an animal that pop-culture has spent decades trying to make us dread, I had a moment of jubilation – this was only day one of my search for Queensland’s Great 8 of marine life, and I had already seen four of the famed creatures.

 AM: It’s going to be a whaley good start